 The state of home insurance in Florida

-• Farmers Insurance: Citing the need to manage its risk exposure, Farmers Group will begin non-renewing Farmers-branded home, auto, and umbrella policies managed by its captive agents.
-However, 70% of Farmers Group Florida business will remain through its subsidiaries represented by independent agents.
+Farmers Insurance: Citing the need to manage its risk exposure, Farmers Group will begin non-renewing Farmers-branded home, auto, and umbrella policies managed by its captive agents.
+But 70% of Farmers Group Florida business will remain through its subsidiaries represented by independent agents.
 [2]

-• Progressive: Is discontinuing some coverages and non-renewing policies for high-risk homes, but will still have a significant presence in the state.[3]
+Progressive: The insurer is discontinuing some coverages and non-renewing policies for high-risk homes, but will still have a significant presence in the state.[3]

-• Bankers Insurance: Announced in July 2022, several months prior to a special legislative session to address insurance market issues, that it would voluntarily withdraw from the state's home insurance market, citing failure by lawmakers to take decisive action to reduce fraud and lawsuits.[4]
+Bankers Insurance: In July 2022, several months prior to a special legislative session to address insurance market issues, the company announced that it would voluntarily withdraw from the state’s home insurance market, citing failure by lawmakers to take decisive action to reduce fraud and lawsuits.[4]

-• AAA: Is opting not to renew some “higher-exposure” policies to reduce cost.[5]
+AAA: The insurer is opting not to renew some “higher-exposure” policies to reduce cost.[5]

-• Heritage Insurance: Non-renewed 74,000 Florida home policies over the past year as it focuses on reducing its home insurance risk while growing its commercial residential (master condo association policies) book of business in the state.
+Heritage Insurance: Heritage non-renewed 74,000 Florida home policies over the past year as it focuses on reducing its home insurance risk while growing its commercial residential (master condo association policies) book of business in the state.

 Most of the displaced policyholders have landed with Citizens Property Insurance Corp., the state-backed insurer of last resort.
-Citizens is now the largest home insurer in Florida, with more than 1.2 million customers as of December 2023.
+Citizens is now the largest home insurer in Florida, with more than 1.2 million customers.

 Comparing quotes from multiple companies can uncover savings